Isle of Bute: History

-Beginnings
+Neolithic Era

+Evidence of early occupation exists in the form of cairns at the north end of the isle, such as the long cairn or Cairnbaan and the white cairn at Lenihuline Wood.
+Other prehistoric structures are to be found such as a fort complex at Dunagoil.
+The Kingarth sun circle is estimated to be around 3000 years old.

-The human occupation of Bute dates from prehistoric times.
-The Queen of the Inch necklace is an article of jewellery made of jet found in a cist that dates from circa 2000 BC.
+A well known artifact is the Queen of the Inch necklace, which is an article of jewellery made of jet found in a cist that dates from circa 2000 BC.

-Saint Maccai (died 460) was said to have founded a monastery on the island.
+Dal Riata Era

 Bute was absorbed into the Cenél Comgaill of Dál Riata and colonised by Gaelic peoples.
+Saint Maccai (died 460) was said to have founded a monastery on the island.Other well known Gaelic missionaries associated with the island of the 5th and 6th centuries include Cathan whilst the Irish Text Martyrology of Tallaght makes a reference to Blane, the Bishop of Kingarth on Bute, "in Gall-Ghàidheil".

 The island subsequently fell under Norse control and formed part of the Kingdom of the Isles, ruled by the Crovan dynasty.

-The Irish Text Martyrology of Tallaght makes a reference to Blane, the Bishop of Kingarth on Bute, "in Gall-Ghàidheil".
+Kingdom of the Isles

 However, in the 12th century, the island, along with Arran, was granted by David I to Somerled, Lord of Argyll, Kintyre and Lorne.
 At about the turn of the 13th century, Bute appears to have come into possession of the family of the Steward of Scotland, during a time of internal strife amongst Somerled's descendants.

 During the 13th century, Bute was the target of two Norwegian attempts to reassert authority in the Isles.
 For instance, Rothesay Castle fell to a Norwegian-backed King of the Isles in 1230, and fell again to the Norwegians in 1263.
 In 1266, the Norwegian king, Magnus VI, ceded the Kingdom of the Isles to the Scottish king, Alexander III, in return for a very large sum of money, by the Treaty of Perth.
-Alexander Stewart had been the chief military commander of Scottish forces, and was now rewarded by Alexander (the king) by being confirmed in possession of Bute and Arran.
+Alexander Stewart of Dundonald had been the chief military commander of Scottish forces at the Battle of Largs, and was now rewarded by King Alexander III by being confirmed in possession of Bute and Arran.